varunbhoopalam/slipbox/README.md

 - After saving the slipbox.json file to your local computer, back it up!
 Google drive is a common way to do this but there are many options!
   - I personally use GitHub as it gives me a history as well.
 [Click here to take a look, my slipbox is public!](https://github.com/varunbhoopalam/varunbhoopalam.github.io/blob/master/slipbox.json)

+#### Getting started woes
+When I first started using the slipbox system I was overwhelmed.
+It felt like something like this was too late for me to start using successfully.
+It felt like the only time to get started was when I first started learning things.
+In a sea of knowledge and information, it can be hard to find the right jumping off point.

+This is a common feeling.
+If you're feeling this, know that I, and many others, felt this too.
+Here are my suggestions to not get overwhelmed.
+- Focus on what you learned today
+- Don't worry if you're not making links between your notes to start.
+Your notes when you get start can be sporadic!
+- Don't force yourself to do something you don't want to or feel like doing.
+Do what you want!
+Read what you want!
+What you're curious about is your call.

 ## How do I contribute?
 At this time, the project is not set up for collaboration.
 Please reach out if you have something to discuss or want from this project.
 If there is interest, I would love to collaborate and perhaps bring on other contributors as a result.